 Top 5 Reasons to Go Electric

 Many drivers simply don’t believe that these battery-run cars can hold enough juice to get them through their daily commute.
 But these days, EVs average over 200 miles per charge, and some can go more than 300 miles.
 To put that in perspective, the typical driver only travels 40 miles or less per day.
 Plus, EVs can be charged every night at home using any household outlet — which means you’d always wake up to a full tank every morning.
+For those without home charging, public stations are becoming more readily available.
+Check out this map for locations near you.

 Many new EVs are priced less than $30,000, and that’s before the available rebates and incentives you can be rewarded for when buying electric.
 Used EVs are also on the market for under $15,000.